 See Dakota Shane, Research Shows Users Are Leaving Facebook in Droves.
 Here’s What It Means for You., Inc. (Sept.
 11, 2018), https://www.inc.com/dakota-shane/research-shows-users-are-leaving-facebook-in-droves-heres-what-it-means-for-you.html.

-Enrique Armijo is an associate professor of law at the Elon University School of Law.
+Enrique Armijo is a professor of law at the Elon University School of Law.